-Hoodies, with Valley Health logo only, are permitted only in the classroom.
+Only hoodies with Valley Health logo are permitted in the classroom.

-Hoodies are not permitted in any patient care area.
+NO Hoodies are permitted in any patient care area.

 Clothing must be modest, reasonably fit, and allow for comfortable ease of movement.

 - The School has the right to deem uniform styles inappropriate for the clinic and classroom - Only white, black or gray tee shirts may be worn under scrubs.
 Tee shirts must be tucked in and free of logos and insignia. - Tennis shoes should be solid-colored; no neon colors. - Closed toe shoes are preferred; clogs and croc-like shoes are permitted but they must be of solid surface